viralemergence/virion/README.md

 Other, more advanced users may be interested in using the entire edgelist of possible host-virus associations in SRA, which is found in `SRA_as_Edgelist.zip`.
 Alternate scoring methods that are less conservative will include many more false positives, but also potentially more true positives.

 In the long term, we're interested in partnering with virologists and bioinformaticians to develop score metrics that are more informative (for example, % of reference genome recovered) or more advanced ways of mining metagenomic and metatranscriptomic samples for novel (currently undiscovered) viruses, which are both outside the scope of our current dataset and may confound certain analyses with it.

+# Additional information
+### Citing VIRION

+Please do not use VIRION for published research yet!

 ### Contact
 - For general questions about VIRION, please reach out to Colin Carlson (colin.carlson@georgetown.edu) or Gregory Albery